Eir1919/group-crystal/README.md

 # group-crystal
 # Work on main part is finished.
-Working on adaptive part.
+Working on adaptive part
+# Adaptive part is finished